 - Ability to work effectively as part of a team.

-- Ability and desire to relate to and interact effectively with faculty, staff, parents, potential participants, and students from diverse ethnicities and language skills.
+- Ability to interact effectively with faculty, staff, parents, potential participants, and students from diverse ethnicities and language skills.

-The employee will be required to perform the essential functions of the job and is included in evening and weekend summer rotation.
+Routine for office environment.
+The employee will be required to perform the essential functions of the job during evenings and weekends, as dictated by the Curtis Summerfest schedule.

-For best consideration, interested and qualified applicants should electronically submit a cover letter, resume, two professional references and rate requirement to: email@example.com by Friday, March 14, 2014.
-Curtis offers a rate commensurate with experience.
-Position begins 2014.
+For best consideration, interested and qualified applicants should electronically submit a cover letter, resume, sample of your work (either personal work/professional) that demonstrates your knowledge of Word Press, InDesign, Photoshop, and social media.
+Please provide writing samples (can be from personal blog, academic work, or published clips), two professional references, and hourly rate requirement to: email@example.com by Monday, April 7, 2014.
+Curtis offers an hourly rate commensurate with experience.
+Position begins Spring 2014.
 EOE. http://www.curtis.edu/summerfest